 Institutional Horizontal Shareholdings and Generic Entry in the Pharmaceutical Industry

 Brand-name pharmaceutical companies often file lawsuits against generic drug manufacturers that challenge the monopoly status of patent-protected drugs.
-Institutional horizontal shareholdings, measured by the weight of generic shareholders' ownership in the brand-name company relative to their ownership in the generic manufacturer, are significantly positively associated with the likelihood that the two parties will enter into a settlement agreement in which the brand pays the generic to stay out of the market.
-Horizontal shareholdings are also positively associated with the brand's daily abnormal returns around the settlement agreement.
-Generic manufacturers who settle with the brand-name company and receive a 180 day period of marketing exclusivity are more likely to delay the sale of generic substitutes if they have higher horizontal shareholdings with the brand-name firms.
+Institutional horizontal shareholdings, measured by the generic shareholders' ownership in the brand-name company relative to their ownership in the generic manufacturer, are significantly positively associated with the likelihood that the two parties enter into a settlement agreement in which the brand pays the generic manufacturer to stay out of the market.
+Horizontal shareholdings are also positively associated with the brand's daily abnormal stock returns around the settlement agreement.
+Generic manufacturers who settle with the brand-name company are more likely to delay the sale of generic substitutes if they have higher horizontal shareholdings with the brand-name firm.
 These delays preclude other generic firms from entering the market.

 Keywords: Common ownership; Institutional investor; Product market entry; Pharmaceutical industry; Patent infringement lawsuit; Settlement agreement; Antitrust